Hey, Snickerdoodle!

 • Recipe

-Here are notes about some of the ingredients needed to make these wonton taco cups.
-All of these ingredients can be found at your local grocery store or at an online retailer, like Amazon.
+Here are notes about some of the ingredients needed for these wonton taco cups:

-• Oil: Canola oil is what the recipe has listed, but vegetable oil or olive oil would also work.
+• Oil: Canola oil is what the recipe calls for, but vegetable oil or avocado oil work just as well.
+Olive oil is fine too, especially for cooking the beef.

 • Chili powder